 Linking metrics together gives you get a more holistic view of their businesses.

 So rather than look at NPS vs CES vs CAT, perhaps a more helpful perspective is to look at them as individual tools that can be called upon to perform different tasks.
 Some companies will only need one tool that they can adapt for all their purposes, while others will need a few.

 With that in mind, we’ll take you through each metric, one by one.
 We’ll explore their benefits and shortcomings—and show you how and when to leverage each for your own needs.

 Net Promoter Score® (NPS)

-NPS is a metric that asks a single question:
+The NPS score is a metric that asks a single question: